-In people managing with lifestyle (LS) interventions alone, additional pharmacological support is usually warranted, and the above insulin protocol could be implemented.
-Dose titrations of 10%, up to 40% in some patients may be necessary4.
+In people managing with lifestyle interventions alone, additional pharmacological support is usually warranted, and the above insulin protocol could be implemented.
+Dose titrations of 10%, up to 40% in some patients may be necessary.
 In those on AHAs, dose titration could be initiated but if BG persists > 11.1 mmol/L, adding insulin therapy is warranted.
-Choose a long-acting insulin, best suited to the steroid being administered (NPH more suited for Prednisone, Glargine/Detemir for Dexamethasone) If sulphonylureas are onboard, they should be reduced to avoid risk of hypoglycemia when a decision is made to start insulin.
+Choose a long-acting insulin, best suited to the steroid being administered (NPH more suited for prednisone, glargine for dexamethasone) If sulphonylureas are onboard, they should be reduced to avoid risk of hypoglycemia when a decision is made to start insulin.